devWRM/vocabulary/zNOTES.md

 Q2 ]]
 In the wordFormSubmission function, the fetch Post for words is not working.
 Why?
-ANSWER Make sure you have .value on the variables passed in
+ANSWER Make sure you collected the .value on the variables passed in

 Q3 ]]
 NOTE Do I build actions in the controller for these has_many paths